Nafsika-T/iBug-Robot-Navigation/README.md

-# 🤖 iBug Robot Navigation in Java
+# 🤖 iBug Robot Navigation

 Implementation of the **i-Bug algorithm** for robot navigation in an unknown environment, developed in **Java** using the **Simbad 1.7** simulation platform and **Java3D**.